The following are confirmed presenters for the

 Director, Public Affairs and Communications, Wyoming Infrastructure Authority

-Sarah Young joined WIA in November 2016.
-She has an extensive background working in program management, events, communications, and public relations for local government, nonprofit organizations, healthcare, and political campaigns.
-Originally from Beaverton, Oregon, Sarah has a B.S. in Business Administration and B.S. in Psychology from the University of Oregon.
+Sarah has an extensive background working in program management, events, communications, and public relations for local governments, nonprofit organizations, healthcare, and political campaigns.
+Originally from Beaverton, Oregon, Sarah has a B.S. in Business Administration and B.S. in Psychology from the University of Oregon and is a LEED Green Associate.

 Back to Top